 Our Hotel Partnership Program.We have a block of rooms in 7 wonderful hotels who have kindly worked with us to accommodate incoming international students.
 To get these rates please visit the link.
 (Coming soon)!

 What if I am arriving before hotel block dates?
 Unfortunately we only offer discounted rates right before orientation, however there are still many affordable options in Lubbock and close to campus that you can utilize outside of our International Orientation block dates.
 We can not change the dates we have set.

 What housing options are available?

-Off campus: There are a variety of options near campus that cater to the student community,
+- Off campus: Visit our Housing guide to see a variety of options near campus that cater to the student community.
+We recommend

 How do I get around Lubbock and campus?

 People in Lubbock do not utilize public transportation as much as larger cities like New York or Austin.
 People rely on their cars to get around the city.
 It is important that you study the bus system and other alternative ways to get around before arriving so you are prepared.
 Traveling around Tech Campus is very easy due to the TTU bus system, but if you would like to venture out into the city be sure you familiarize yourself with Uber, Lyft, or the Citibus System.